 Step 5 – Add the collage to your design.

 We use digital printing on linen and linen blend fabrics.
 This permanently bonds your design to the printed linen fabric in full glorious color.
 You can choose how you would like your linen fabric finished.
-You can have it hemmed by one of our expert seamstresses, or you can have it sent straight from the printer or with your print cut on the line, so that you only receive printed linen fabric, and no white edges.
+You can have it hemmed by one of our expert seamstresses, or you can have it sent straight from the printer or with your print cut on the line so that you only receive printed linen fabric, and no white edges.
+Due to the nature of Cotton Linen, and our processing methods, there can be occasional small white dots where the unprinted base material has been revealed.
+This is normal, but will not affect the strong colors and detail of your print.

 We print at 200dpi, which is a good combination of quality and file weight.
 Ideally, your image should be scaled to 100% at 200dpi; this means that no resizing of your file occurs, preventing any interpolation.
 Our design interface will have a quality marker next to the design that you have uploaded, this will change color using a traffic light system and display a message.
 The message will let you know if the resolution is too low or if you have a good quality image.